-- 1) To deduce the evolution of important gene families in vertebrates, particularly gene families expressed in the nervous system and in the endocrine system.
+1) To deduce the evolution of important gene families in vertebrates, particularly gene families expressed in the nervous system and in the endocrine system.
 We wish to find out when new genes and functions have arisen and how functions have changed during evolution.
-We are primarily investigating gene families involved in vision and in learning and long-term memory. - 2) To characterize the NPY (neuropeptide Y) system of peptides and receptors of importance in appetite regulation.
+We are primarily investigating gene families involved in vision and in learning and long-term memory.

+2) To characterize the NPY (neuropeptide Y) system of peptides and receptors of importance in appetite regulation.

 Thousands of vertebrate gene families are now known to have expanded in the two genome doublings (tetraploidizations) that took place approximately 500 million years ago.
 A third genome doubling occurred in the ancestor of teleost fishes.
-These dramatic events explain a great deal of the complexity of presently living vertebrates, and also explain functional overlap for genes belonging to the same family.
-We combine phylogenetic sequence analyses and chromosome comparisons across species to determine gene duplication time points.
-This allows identification of corresponding genes (orthologues) in different species for comparisons of functions.
-The results help explain how functions arise, change, and even disappear during evolution.
-Among the gene families that we have studied, or are presently studying, are the opioid peptides (enkephalins etc.) and their receptors, growth hormone and prolactin and their receptors, oxytocin-vasopressin receptors, sodium and calcium channels, gene families involved in vision (such as the opsins, the light receptors) and gene families involved in learning and long-term memory (including glutamate receptors).
+These dramatic events explain a great deal of the complexity of the vertebratesx.
+We combine phylogenetic sequence analyses with chromosome comparisons across species to determine gene duplication time points.
+This allows identification of corresponding genes (orthologs) in different species for comparisons of functions.
+This helps explain how functions arise, change, and even disappear during evolution.
+We have recently resolved several gene families including the opioid peptides (enkephalins etc.) and receptors, growth hormone and prolactin and their receptors, oxytocinvasopressin and somatostatin receptors, sodium and calcium channels, gene families involved in vision (such as opsins) and gene families involved in learning and long-term memory.